execassistant171/ea-automation-portfolio/README-2.md

 # EA Automation & Workflow Portfolio

-A summary of tools, systems, and workflows I've built or introduced to reduce manual work and improve efficiency in my role as Executive Assistant to a CEO.
+A summary of tools, systems, and workflows I've built or introduced to reduce manual work and improve efficiency in my role as Executive Assistant to the CEO.

 ## Email Templates for Executive Correspondence
 Drafted a set of ready-to-use email templates to reduce the CEO's day-to-day workload on recurring correspondence, cutting down time spent drafting routine replies from scratch.